atea/git-manual/README.md

 # Atea Git manual

-Welcome to the GitHub for Atea Norge!
+Welcome to the GitHub for Atea!

 This is a rudimentary manual to help you get going.

 # Accounts
-* Make sure your GitHub account has [verified the atea.no email](https://help.github.com/en/github/getting-started-with-github/verifying-your-email-address)
+* Make sure your GitHub account has [verified the Atea-email](https://help.github.com/en/github/getting-started-with-github/verifying-your-email-address)
 * Make sure to add your full name to the account

 # Naming schemes